 All carers are welcome to accompany you on a visit free of charge.
 We do need to know numbers so we can make sure not to go over capacity in the small house so please select the carer option when you book.

-We have made an audio described version of the audio guide for blind and partially sighted audiences.
+We have an audio described version of the audio guide for blind and partially sighted audiences.

 As each tour is for a small group, we are offering to arrange BSL tours on request.

-We will have easy-print guides available in the house for anyone who will find these helpful.
-These will include a map of the layout of the house with simple information about what to expect.
-Our hosts will be able to provide these on arrival.
+We have an easy-read guide available for anyone who will find these helpful.
+It includes a map of the layout of the house and simple information about what to expect before and during your visit.
+You can read it online or download a copy here and our hosts will be able to provide printed copies on arrival.